2021 NCE Filing Window Rate Card and Conditions

 |International Protection - Proposals near the borders with Canada or Mexico on channels short-spaced with foreign allotments in order to demonstrate compliance with international agreements.||Any application short-spaced to a foreign allotment.||$150|

-Applicants should acquaint themselves with Part 73 of the FCC rules, especially subparts D, H and K.
+Clients should familiarize themselves with Part 73 of the FCC rules, especially subparts D, H and K.

-Applicants are responsible for obtaining assurance for the site proposed on the original application and must provide contact name and number of property/tower owner.
-Applicants proposing new towers of over 200 feet or within the glide slope of airports may require an antenna structure registration, which is not included in the above rates.
-Directional antenna applicants must obtain a proof of performance for their antenna and a surveyor confirmation at the time of construction at their own expense.
+Clients are responsible for obtaining assurance for the site proposed on the original application and must provide a contact name and telephone number of the property owner or their authorized representative.
+Clients proposing new towers of over 200 feet or within the glide slope of airports may require an antenna structure registration.
+REC does not provide antenna structure registration services.

 Proposals for new stations must specify a community of license that is recognized by the U.S. Census Bureau’s Gazetteer or otherwise can qualify as a community for allotment purposes.
 The proposed facility must place a 60 dBu contour over at least 50% of the proposed community of license.

 Applicants who are not already FCC noncommercial educational (NCE) licensees (radio or TV) must have at the time of filing, their articles of incorporation as a non-profit corporation filed with any state.
-Unincorporated associations require a statement from an attorney detailing the state unincorporated association law and how the applicant qualifies as an unincorporated association.
+Unincorporated associations require a statement from an attorney detailing the state unincorporated association law and how the applicant qualifies as an unincorporated association (REC highly discourages taking the unincorporated association route as they are rarely successful).
 Applicants are responsible for keeping their corporate status current (through filing annual reports through the state) otherwise an application can be dismissed by the FCC due to a lapse in corporate status.
 The FCC highly frowns on unincorporated associations and they are not recommended.
 These organizations must obtain FCC Registration Number or they can provide REC with their Employer Identification Number (EIN) or Taxpayer Identification Number (TIN) and a FRN will be applied for.
 The FRN must match the name of the corporation.
 The FCC will not license NCE stations to for-profit corporations, LLCs, partnerships or individuals.

 Individual board members must be identified and that each board member must not have any adverse actions that would need to be considered to be eligible for an FCC licensee.
 This includes previous felony arrests or convictions in the past 10 years and any situations where the FCC has previously determined on a previous FCC proceeding that a certain party must disclose a prior adverse action by the FCC.
 Board members who are currently under a denial of benefits under the U.S. Anti-Drug Act are prohibited from being a party to any FCC license.
 If a board member is denied student loans because of a previous drug conviction, this is the same thing.